jval1972/Rad-X/readme.txt

 Small optimization to masked middle textute rendering.
 Fixed misspelled of "joystick" in the menus.
 Speed optimizations in R_PointToAngleEx().
-Speed optimizations to sofrware rendering.
+Speed optimizations to software rendering.
 Improved priority logic for sound channel selection.
 Added support for tall patches in PNG format.
 Use general purpose threads in 8 bit software rendering blit.
 Optimizations to voxel software rendering.
-Fixes to 3d colissions of actors moving up or down other actors.
+Fixes to 3d collisions of actors moving up or down other actors.
 Player movement collisions.
 Small optimizations to plane rendering (software mode).
-Added SPIN field in VOXELDEF lumps, it compines DROPPEDSPIN & PLACEDSPIN behavior.
+Added SPIN field in VOXELDEF lumps, it combines DROPPEDSPIN & PLACEDSPIN behavior.
 If depthbuffer is active will draw sprites from front to back to avoid overdraw.
 Fixed some glitches in software rendering regarding voxels and 3d floors.
 Speed optimizations to slope software rendering.